Purpose

 columns, with the same number of partitions and the same partition

-.
+bounds as table.
 Oracle Database automatically maintains local index partitioning as the underlying table is repartitioned.on_range_partitioned_table This clause lets you specify the names and attributes of index partitions on a range-partitioned table.
 If you specify this clause, then the number of

 then Oracle Database generates a name that is consistent with the